Thursday, 18 July 2024

 And consider, these, in the UK, are largely the middle classes: academics, artists, professionals, therapists - the irony, or perhaps they are there for the need.

 When I have a conversations about porteños with other latin people, they are invariably mocked and disparaged for arrogance and untrustworthiness.
+This is far from true of everyone and I invariably found warmth and kindness in Buenos Aires.
+On Tuesday a woman told me the only place she was mugged (at knifepoint) in Latin America was near Retiro station.
+When you hear repeatedly about a culture of arrogance and untrustworthiness you are wise to at least take it into account.
 Sometimes I see photographs of Argentinian dance teachers where it is all there: immaculately dressed but with a steely, cold haughtiness.
 That seeps into the milongas.
 Not all of them and not all the time.
 But in a place where invitation is by look - the look says everything.

 There are just groups of very different people who get together in loose agglomerations, mostly looking for dance and connection, sometimes accompanied with simpering and self-congratulation when it all works out and sometimes with tears, upset when it doesn't.
 But for the most part, in the milongas, people live out their enjoyment, friendships, loneliness or insecurities, quietly.